Patika-Todeb-Java-Spring-Bootcamp/patika-todeb-javaspringbootcamp-proje-odevleri-gulbalasalamov/README.md

 This repository is dedicated to demonstrate weekly progress of project implementation in bootcamp.

-For theorytical homework, please see: https://github.com/Patika-Todeb-Java-Spring-Bootcamp/patika-todeb-javaspringbootcamp-teorik-odevler-gulbalasalamov
+For weekly theorytical homework, please see: https://github.com/Patika-Todeb-Java-Spring-Bootcamp/patika-todeb-javaspringbootcamp-teorik-odevler-gulbalasalamov

 ---